 If you are considering this option, be sure to reach out to the family law professionals at Hildebrand Law, PC to get the proper help.

 A Legal Separation in Arizona Gives You Options

-If you are considering such a move, it is a good idea to obtain a legal separation agreement regarding the trial period in order to reduce and mitigate any potential risks regarding your finances.
-While it is binding in that the spouses will need to come together to bring an end to any issues, it presents the option for trial without a full-blown commitment that divorce entails.
+If you are considering only a physical separation without going through the legal separation process in court, it is a good idea to obtain a legal separation agreement regarding the trial period to reduce and mitigate any potential risks regarding your finances.

 Legal Separation in Arizona Because of Religious Beliefs